 Every vehicle has a legal permissible maximum weight limit.
 If a vehicle is driven when over this weight limit, it can be taken off the road and the driver fined.
 It is a lot easier than you might think to go over the limit with a self conversion and it happens all the time.
-So you need to be thinking about weight from the outset.
+So you need to be thinking about weight when converting a campervan to hire from the outset.

 Several different terms are used to mean the same thing.